denismurphy/dependency-injection/README.md

 # 🚀 Dependency Injection

-#### This package provides a simple and easy-to-use Dependency Injection (DI) solution for Swift projects.
+#### Dependency Injection (DI) solution for Swift projects.
 It is inspired by JSR-330 and uses a property wrapper named @Inject to inject dependencies into properties of classes, structs, and protocols.

 ## ✨ Features